DeepikaSellasamy/MAVEN-PIZZA-SALES-ANALYSIS/README.md

 * The most pizza sells on the Friday,Saturday and Thursday.

 * The busiest month is July and the slowest time in December month.

- * Improve on its pizza flavor and add exotic drinks along side the pizzas.